 Information for Tutors

-Staff can access the Hub directly via hub.qmu.ac.uk
+Staff can access the Hub directly via https://canvas.qmu.ac.uk/

-The Hub is accessible via most modern browswers such as Google Chrome, Safari and Microsoft Edge browsers.
-To check if you your browser will work with the Hub use the Blackboard Browser Checker
+Canvas is accessible via most modern browswers such as Google Chrome, Safari and Microsoft Edge browsers.
+To check if you your browser will work with Canvas, please use the browser checker on this page

 Creating your module

-Modules information, Module Coordinator enrolment and student enrolments are imported daily from the School Office & Registry database SITS.
+Modules information, Module Coordinator enrolment and student enrolments are imported into Canvas daily from the Academic Administration & Registry database SITS.

 Adding content to a module

-This link will take you to the guide for adding content to a module.
+This link will take you to the guide for adding content to a Canvas course.